Near Rosamond in Kern County, California — The American West (Pacific Coastal)

 Location.
 34° 52.638′ N, 118° 17.851′ W. Marker is near Rosamond, California, in Kern County.
 Marker is on Manly Road north of Truman Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 4040 Manly Road, Rosamond CA 93560, United States of America.

 Other nearby markers.
 At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-A different marker also named Willow Springs (about 700 feet away, measured in a direct line); Why Tehachapi Pass? / Pioneers of the Wind / Hike A Mile or Two - Thousand (approx. 12.6 miles away); Oak Creek Pass (approx. 13.7 miles away); F/A-18, NASA Tail Number 842 (approx. 14 miles away); Mojave 20-Mule Team Borax Terminus (approx. 14.2 miles away); Voyager Aircraft / SpaceShipOne Replica (approx. 14.6 miles away); Rotary Rocket Roton ATV (approx. 14.6 miles away); Mojave Air & Spaceport (approx. 14.7 miles away).
+A different marker also named Willow Springs (about Why Tehachapi Pass? / Pioneers of the Wind / Hike A Mile or Two - Thousand (approx. 12.6 miles away); Oak Creek Pass (approx. 13.7 miles away); F/A-18, NASA Tail Number 842 (approx. 14 miles away); Convair CV-990 (approx. 14 miles away); F-4 Phantom II (approx. 14 miles away); SAAB TF-35XD Draken (approx. 14 miles away); Mojave 20-Mule Team Borax Terminus (approx. 14.2 miles away).

 Categories. • Roads & Vehicles •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on August 2, 2018.
 This page originally submitted on December 7, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 483 times since then and 20 times this year.
+This page has been viewed 510 times since then and 47 times this year.
+Last updated on August 2, 2018, by Craig Baker of Sylmar, California.
 Photos: 1, 2, 3, 4. submitted on December 7, 2011, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.